Santa Fe weekly real estate update

-(STACKER) – The changes to the housing market are moving at a neck-breaking pace.
+(STACKER) – As the home-buying season kicks off, average mortgage rates exceeded 4%—their highest levels since May 2019, Freddie Mac announced Thursday.

 To help you stay current on the market, ZeroDown compiled a weekly real estate market report in Santa Fe using data from Redfin.
-Statistics are as of the four weeks ending March 6, 2022.
+Statistics are as of the four weeks ending March 13.
 Metros with more than 50 homes sold during this time period were considered for metro-level rankings for each statistic.

-Real estate is making headlines again this week, and for good reason.
-The housing market broke another all-time record in January 2022, with 70% of the homes on the market that month ending in a bidding war between buyers, according to data released Feb.
-23. That rate was up by nine percentage points compared to the same time last year.

-The milestone is good news for sellers—but another hurdle for potential homebuyers.

 Median sales price